How Federal Funding Cuts Impact Nonprofits and Communities

 Boston 25 News | March 11, 2026

-Advocates for people with disabilities are raising concerns that potential cuts tied to shifting federal funding could threaten critical services for adults with disabilities in Massachusetts.
+Advocates for people with disabilities are raising concerns that federal funding cuts to Medicaid could threaten critical services for adults with disabilities in Massachusetts and across the country.

 The persistence of hunger in America